misterrustia/MLS_clustering_Captsone/README.md

 ### EDA final player list
 Nathan Cordoso, Julian Gressel, Hector Jimenez, Kai Wagner and Graham Zusi  were identified through the EDA process as progressive defenders involved in the attack.
+The output matrix from the NMF will be used to find the closest players to these players of interest.

 ## 4 - Algorithm and Machine Learning

 NMF or Non Negative Matrix Factorization is widely used for topic modeling and document clustering.
-I used NMF to classify my MLS 2021 data set by the "topic" or ,grouping of player stats,that I will call a "skill set group".
+NMF classifies the MLS 2021 data set by "topic" or ,group of player stats, called a "skill set group".
 Similar players will have similar scores for the NMF generated skill set group features.
-To be able to compare players skill set group scores the cosine similarity between the normalized NMF output matrix allows for a distance between the target players identified in EDA and the rest of the league to be calculated.
+To be able to compare players skill set group scores the cosine similarity between the normalized NMF output W(weight) matrix allows for a distance between a target players identified in EDA and the rest of the league to be calculated.
-The clusters
+The clusters below show the leauge classified into 9 different skill set groups by the final NMF model.
 ![[test image|width=100px]](/data/images/NMF_clusters_PCA.jpeg)
 ## 5 - Predictions
 Objective - Take target players from EDA and use the NMF model as a recommendation system for similar players.